 Skills for your CV

-Studying genetics provides you with specialist subject knowledge, as well as skills in scientific protocol, biological research and laboratory practice that are essential if you intend to pursue a career in a genetics-related job.
+Studying genetics provides you with specialist subject knowledge, skills and techniques that are essential if you intend to pursue a career in a genetics-related career such as:

 Employers are also interested in the broader skills you acquire, such as: